yd021976/RhinoPluginRadialMenu/README.md

 ## How to install

-For now, there is no package installer (coming later)
+The easiest way to install the plugin is to use Rhino package installer :

+* You can find the package installer file in this repository in folder `/bin/Release/net7.0-macos12.0/`
+* The file is named `radialmenu-1.0.0-rh8_0-any.yak`

+Alternatively you can also copy the plugin files manually.
+Follow the steps below :
-- The files to install are in the folder : /bin/Release/net7.0-macos12.0/
+* The files to install are in the folder : `/bin/Release/net7.0-macos12.0/`
-- Copy/Paste *.rhp and *.dll files to your local ~/Library/Application Support/McNeel/Rhinoceros/8.0/MacPlugIns folder
+* Copy/Paste *.rhp and *.dll files to your local ~/Library/Application Support/McNeel/Rhinoceros/8.0/MacPlugIns folder
 <br/><br/>

 ## Launch the menu